bcgov/nr-broker/docs/development.md

 ### Local MongoDB Disconnects

+Note: The latest versions of Podman seems to have resolved this.

 The connection to MongoDB may time out if your machine goes to sleep.
 The easiest way to recover is to stop the backend, restart the containers and rerun the vault setup.
 The provided restart script will do the container and setup steps for you.

 ```bash